JonathanPollyn/Healthcare-ETL-with-Azure-Data-Factory/readme.md

 ## Features

 - **Hybrid ETL Solutions:** Integrated data workflows using Azure Data Factory and SSIS for cloud and on-premise environments.
-- **Data Ingestion:** Pipelines to ingest data from various healthcare data sources, including EHR systems, HL7 feeds, medical devices, and on-premise databases.
+- **Data Ingestion:** Pipelines to ingest data from various healthcare data sources and on-premise databases.
 - **Data Transformation:** Scripts and activities for cleaning, transforming, and standardizing healthcare data in the cloud and on-premise.
 - **Data Integration:** End-to-end solutions that integrate data across multiple healthcare systems, ensuring consistency and accuracy.
 - **Security and Compliance:** Best practices for handling sensitive healthcare data, including encryption, data masking, and HIPAA compliance.